Bernard Matthews Foods: History

 The company was founded in 1950 by Bernard Matthews from his home with his wife, twenty turkey eggs and an incubator.

-In 1955, its headquarters were moved to its present location, Great Witchingham Hall near Norwich.
+In 1955, its headquarters were moved to Great Witchingham Hall near Norwich.
 Bernard Matthews entered the Guinness Book of Records in 1960 as the biggest turkey farmer in Europe.
 In 1971, the company was publicly listed.

 In 1980, they launched their first TV commercial featuring Turkey Breast Roast, with Matthews himself introducing the famous 'Bootiful' catchphrase in his thick Norfolk accent.
 Bernard Matthews successfully fought off a take-over bid from US food giant Sara Lee in 2000.
 The following year, the company was bought back by the Matthews family and made private again.

 Contract workers were convicted of animal cruelty in 2006 for playing 'baseball' with live turkeys.
 There were further troubles in 2007, when the company's farm in Holton suffered an outbreak of the H5N1 strain of avian influenza.
 The same year, the company's factory B plant closed, with staff moved to A plant, causing many to leave or be relocated at its parent plant up the road.

 By July 2008, the company had re-branded itself from Bernard Matthews Foods to Bernard Matthews Farms, and stated that all its turkey products would be made with British turkey from its own farms.
 The company also unveiled a plan to reposition the company comprising three key elements: refocusing on British Turkey farming and production, making products that claim to better meet the needs of consumers today, and championing British agriculture.

-In January 2010, Bernard Matthews resigned from the post of Chairman, coinciding with his 80th birthday.
+In January 2010, Bernard Matthews resigned from the post of chairman, coinciding with his 80th birthday.
 In April that year, the company began a new advertising campaign, bringing back its 'Bootiful' catchphrase that had previously been used between 1980 and 2007.
 On 25 November 2010, founder Bernard Matthews died.

 The business was bought out by turnaround experts, Rutland Partners in September 2013.
 In September 2016, the company was sold to an investment company owned by Ranjit Singh Boparan for £87.5 million.

+In 2024, Bernard Matthews closed its headquarters in Great Witchingham after 69 years.